awsdocs/amazon-transcribe-developer-guide/doc_source/batch-filter-unwanted.md

 # Filtering batch transcriptions<a name="batch-filter-unwanted"></a>

-Use a vocabulary filter to filter unwanted words from a batch transcription job with either the Amazon Transcribe console or the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation\.
+Use a vocabulary filter to filter unwanted words from a batch transcription job with either the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/) or the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.

-The following operation shows the parameters and data types\.
+The following code shows the parameters and data types\.

 ```
 {